ComposableFi/composable/docs/docs/products/cvm/specification.md

 }

-// time locks tokens, potentially getting some tokens out interface Bond {
+// time locks tokens, potentially getting some tokens out
+// can be Stake or liquidity provision interface Bond {
     exchange : Exchange
     /// maximum time for bonding, so as close as possible to it
     time: Duration
 }

-/// exchange which may happen in future
+/// intention for exchange which may happen in future
 /// puts into ResultRegister either cross chain error error or OrderPositionId interface Order {
     exchange : Exchange